NPFCTL(8) NetBSD System Manager's Manual NPFCTL(8)

 file at /etc/npf.conf will be used unless a file is specified

 by path.
-All sessions will be preserved during the reload,
+All connections will be preserved during the reload,

 except those which will lose NAT policy due to removal.
 NAT